Toktom/GlouphrieTranslator/README.md

 The tool has the following features:

-- Extraction of the Infobox Template from an item's page.
+- Extraction of the Infobox Template from an item's page that doesn't use the **version** system.

 ## Examples